Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Mobility network simulations and sensitivity analysis

 Energy costs and V2G revenues show similar trends in both cities.
 Under flat tariffs, all methods incur €0.06/kWh in costs and generate no revenue, as expected.
 However, under peak and solar tariffs, SMPC and DMP consistently achieve the lowest effective energy costs and the highest revenues.
 In Chicago, SMPC earns almost 975 € under solar pricing, which is approximately double the value in San Francisco of €509, reflecting the larger fleet and heavier charging activity.
 RCC captures somewhat less revenue due to its conservative scheduling, while RB never participates in V2G and pays the highest electricity prices.

 Overall, these results demonstrate that the SMPC model strikes a balance between service quality, operational efficiency and energy costs.
 It delivers shorter wait times than deterministic or reactive baselines, avoids the conservatism of robust optimization and captures meaningful grid revenues by exploiting dynamic electricity prices.
+While the improvements over deterministic and reactive baselines are consistent across all metrics, the absolute performance gaps remain moderate.
+This is partly explained by the relatively short 10-minute control interval used in the SMPC framework.
+Frequent re-optimization introduces strong closed-loop feedback, allowing the system to correct forecast errors rapidly and thereby reducing the marginal benefit of long-horizon anticipation.

+This highlights an important structural property of high-frequency receding horizon control: as the update frequency increases, feedback dominates forecasting accuracy, and the incremental value of multi-stage stochastic optimization decreases.
+In contrast, for longer control intervals—where decisions must be committed further in advance and corrective adjustments are delayed—the relative advantage of anticipatory stochastic optimization is expected to increase.